YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:** This confusion matrix shows the number of samples between prediction and actuals.
 This Logistic Regression model predicts 683 true positive (disaster) and 1146 true negative(non-disaster) samples.

-## Support Vector Machine(SVM)
+## 2. Support Vector Machine(SVM)

 Support Vector Machine is a supervised learning model used for classification and regression problems.
 SVM can be used when data has exactly two classes.
 SVM classifies data by finding the best hyperplane that separates all data points of one class from those of the other class.
 The best hyperplane for an SVM means the one with the largest margin between the two classes [16].
-SVM can be used for our binary classification problem.
-We train four feature vectors on basic SVM, which means no changes of parameters.
+That is the reason we have used SVM to solve a Binary classification problem in our case.

 Table shows performance on SVM without modifying parameters.